5ifty/Shitposting-bot/README.md

 Join my discord server - [here](https://discord.gg/jAaSeEx)
-This bot is made for fun and the memes of it.Use for whatever purposes you want but please 1)Credit and 2)Keep updated on the docs,
-*I wont be updating this often.*
+This bot is made for fun and the memes of it.Use for whatever purposes you want but please 1)Credit me for my work and 2)Keep updated on the docs, *I wont be updating this often.*